TheFifthRider/simply-roleplaying-webapp/docs/gameplay/chases.md

 #### Creating a Shortcut

-If you make a test with the intent of _making it easier for somebody to get to the goal_ and you...
+If you test an attribute to _make it easier for somebody to get to the goal_ and you...

 *   **Fail,** you weren't able to make it easier to get to the goal.
 *   **Partially succeed,** you made it easier to get to the goal, but it wasn't as good as you imagined.
 All affected participants are moved five spaces action towards the goal to represent the time saved by the shortcut.